On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Structures in

-Therefore taking $k_0',\infty, k_2'$ to be $k_0, k_1, k_2$ as in the statement of Lemma \ref{LmPL2}, and then apply Lemma \ref{LmPL2} on $S$, we see that \eqref{EqHJInf} ,\eqref{EqKKP}, \eqref{EqCountings} and \eqref{EqHJK} also hold for $S$ (i.e., with $A$ replaced by $S$ in these equations).
-So now we can make use of $S$: First let us be convinced that for every $k\in\mathbb Z_p$ we shall have
+Therefore taking $k_0',\infty, k_2'$ to be $k_0, k_1, k_2$ as in the statement of Lemma \ref{LmPL2}, and then apply Lemma \ref{LmPL2} on $S$, we see that \eqref{EqZAK} to \eqref{EqHJK} also hold for $S$ (i.e., with $A$ replaced by $S$ in these equations).
+So now we investigate $S$: